abu-git/data-structures-algorithms/README.md

 # data-structures-algorithms

-This repo contains python files lessons on a couple of concepts from Data Structures and Algorithms.
+This repo contains python files while practicing lessons on a couple of concepts from Data Structures and Algorithms.

 ## 📦 Installation